 Jeff also happens to be the first White person interviewed on the show and is a retired teacher who spent 9 years at Detroit Catholic Central and 25 years at Flint Community Schools.
 The hosts and guest go deep into White nationalism and supremacy, and the national racial reckoning currently playing out.

-Dive-In-Justice premiered February 26, 2021, with new episodes on a bi-weekly basis.
-DIJ is a co-production of the Center for Whole Communities and Shoreline Consulting.
+Dive-In-Justice premiered February 26, 2021, followed by two 10-episode seasons, dropping on a bi-weekly basis.
+Now entering its third season, DIJ is a co-production of the Center for Whole Communities and Shoreline Consulting.
 For companion writing on these themes, check out the CWC blog.

 Our gratitude to Jenni Kotting for the Dive-In-Justice graphic design and outreach strategy, and to Doug Fearnside for audio engineering and podcast editing.